Insurance considerations of re-siting your caravan holiday home

 Wherever you are re-siting your caravan holiday home, it is likely that the site owners will require you to have comprehensive insurance for your unit.
 It’s not a legal requirement, but many parks will ask to see proof of your insurance before you move your unit.

 When re-siting due to insured loss, you therefore need to assess the requirements of your chosen location and ensure that your unit is covered to the level required by yourself and your site owner.
 If you find that your policy doesn’t do so, you will need to contact your insurance provider to extend this cover.
 If you don’t currently insure your caravan holiday home, more often than not you will need to buy a policy to adhere to site requirements before you re-site your unit.
-Club Care Insurance offers specialist caravan holiday home insurance policies with extensive cover at a competitive price.
+Club Care Insurance offers specialist static caravan static caravan insurance policies with extensive cover at a competitive price.